What is Conversion Rate Optimisation?

 If your changes improved conversion then hold onto them.
 If they didn’t then move onto your next test.

 Collect data, gain insights, run tests, repeat.

-This is post 2 in a series.
+-This is post belongs to a series.
 The rest of the posts are listed here.